-Today I’d like to share a few thoughts about one of the lesser-known stories about my Biblical namesake, King David.
+Today I’d like to share a few thoughts about one of the lesser-known stories about my Biblical namesake, arguably the greatest king in Israel’s history, David.

 Hail to the King, baby!